arcticoder/unified-gut-polymerization/docs/GUT_UNIFIED_POLYMERIZATION_FRAMEWORK.md

 ### 2.1 Core Components

-The framework is organized around two main classes:
+The framework is organized around three main classes:

 - **GUTConfig**: Configuration container that defines the parameters for a polymer GUT scenario
 - **UnifiedGaugePolymerization**: Core implementation of the polymer calculations
+- **GUTRecouplingCalculator**: Symbolic derivation of recoupling coefficients

 ### 2.2 Key Features